Streptococcus: Clinical identification

 Example of a workup algorithm of possible bacterial infection in cases with no specifically requested targets (non-bacteria, mycobacteria etc.), with most common situations and agents seen in a New England setting.
 Main Streptococcus groups are included as "Strep." at bottom left.

 In clinical practice, the most common groups of Streptococcus can be distinguished by simple bench tests, such as the PYR test for group A streptococcus.
 There are also latex agglutination kits which can distinguish each of the main groups seen in clinical practice.

 Treatment

 Streptococcal infections can be treated with antibiotics from the penicillin family.
-Most commonly, penicillin or amoxicillin is used to treat strep infection.
+Most commonly, penicillin or amoxicillin is used to treat infection due to beta hemolytic Streptococcus infections.
 These antibiotics work by disrupting peptidoglycan production in the cell wall.
 Treatment most often occurs as a 10-day oral antibiotic cycle.
 For patients with penicillin allergies and those suffering from skin infections, clindamycin can be used.
 Clindamycin works by disrupting protein synthesis within the cell.